samad-sk/coffee-shop-sales-eda/readme.md

 3. **Revenue Driver :** Correlation analysis shows that unit price (0.69) has a stronger relationship with revenue than quantity sold (0.36).
 This suggests that promoting higher-value products may have a greater impact on revenue growth than focusing only on increasing sales volume.

-4. **Customer Purchase Behavious :** Most customers purchase one or two items per transaction.
+4. **Customer Purchase Behaviour :** Most customers purchase one or two items per transaction.
 Introducing combo offers, such as a coffee with a snack, could encourage customers to increase their average order value.

 ## Tech Stack